pikvm/pikvm/pages/Wiring Examples.md

-### Some example wireing setups
+### Some example wiring setups

-# CSI (Geekworm)
+# CSI (Geekworm) (Any brand will be the same)
 <img src="/img/CSI Wiring.jpg" alt="drawing">

 List of items: (WARNING!
-Links may dissapear or no longer work, this just gives you an idea)
+Links may dissappear or no longer work, this just gives you an idea)

 - USB-A male to USB-A male (For data)
 - [PortaPow USB Power Blocker](https://www.amazon.com/gp/product/B092MLT2J3)